Board of Directors

 Sarah Beresford, President

-Sarah is a Director at Bayshore Global Management overseeing strategy and special projects and previously was a strategy consultant at Deloitte in New York City and Brussels, Belgium.
+Sarah is a Director of Fundraising and IR at Playground, an early-stage VC in Palo Alto.
+She previously was Chief of Staff at a private family office and started her career as a strategy consultant at Deloitte in New York City.
 Sarah is from the east coast originally and picked up squash in high school at Phillips Exeter.
-She went on to play for Brown University and served as co-captain in 2013.
+She went on to play for Brown University and serves as co-captain in 2013.
 Sarah moved to the Bay Area after graduating from Harvard Business School in 2020 and now lives in San Francisco.

 Garrett Kitahata